DEXFIELD PARK

 bloody bandages.
 He heard the radio reports telling of the

-possibility of wounded fugitives being in the area and notified
+possibility of wounded fugitives being in the area and called

 They swore in a couple of new deputies and located every farmer